MySQL Troubleshooting

 Database Files: Make sure the database files are in the right place with no improper nesting.

-Read Only Database: Are your database files set to read only?
-The Choose Database window may tell you, Database is present but not accepting commands instead of database not present.
-You may also see Unhandled Exception: Read Only Table or Table [insert name here] is Read Only.
+Read Only Database: The Choose Database window may state, Database is present but not accepting commands instead of database not present.
+An Unhandled Exception: Read Only Table or Table [insert name here] is Read Only may also appear.

 As a last resort, try to install Open Dental and MySQL on a different computer.

-When using RAID on initial installation or migration, you get a MySQL error 1067 or error 87
+When using RAID on initial installation or migration: get a MySQL error 1067 or error 87

 This problem can occur when the MySQL program files are on a GPT partitioned drive.
 Add 'innodb_flush_method=normal' to the my.ini file, then start the MySQL service